Written by Philippa Walsh

 Not living in alignment with our core values or confusing goals with values can lead to psychological discord.
 Having value-based goals and a willingness to move towards them, is fundamental to our wellbeing.
 Often when change occurs that is beyond our control, we get so caught up in trying to resist it that we lose sight of what's important.
 It is helpful to view adversity as a temporary setback rather than a permanent obstacle.

 Remember to focus on your own values - what matters to you the most?
 What gives your life purpose and meaning?
 By focusing on what values are important to you and thinking about how you can move towards them, it becomes easier to let go of the inner turmoil caused by fighting against change and denying distressing emotions.

-If you need help learning how to cope with change, reach out and book your free telephone consultation today.
+If you need help learning how to cope with change, and want to find out more about counselling and psychotherapy in Manchester, reach out and book your free telephone consultation today.